How Do I Disposed of These items?

 Household Solid Waste

-Wastes generated from a household except hazardous waste are generally acceptable for disposal at all locations.
+Wastes generated from a household, except hazardous waste, are generally acceptable for disposal at all locations.

 Industrial Process Waste

 Wastes generated from industrial or manufacturing processes must be first determined to be non-hazardous and must not be a liquid prior to evaluating the ability for disposal.
-Contact SWS at (907) 343-6262 for additional information.

 Lawn Mowers